tanksdude/automated-reddit-video-tool/README.md

 `py -3 comment_to_speech.py [line-by-line speech text input file] [mp4 file names] [line-by-line image text input file]` (they need to be the same number of lines, obviously)

+### Known Emoji Problem

+Emojis don't render with full color.
+Probably a problem with ImageMagick.

 ### Known Usability Problem

 Kdenlive automatically scales clips to the project's profile settings.
 Although it keeps the aspect ratio, it's still not preferable.